membraneframework/membrane_rtp_h264_plugin/README.md

 ## Supported packetization modes

 This package currently supports only
-Single Nal Unit Mode and Non-Interleaved Mode packetization modes.
+Single Nal Unit Mode and Non-Interleaved packetization modes.
 Interleaved mode is not currently supported.

 ## Abbreviations